 Coverage & Availability

-Sky’s home broadband service is delivered through the Openreach network.
+In the UK, Sky’s home broadband service is delivered using the Openreach (BT) network.
 You should therefore be able to get Sky Broadband at most UK addresses.
-However, not all of the plans may be available at your address:

-To find out which broadband plans are available at your address, enter your postcode on Sky’s online availability checker.
-You’ll also get a personalised estimate of the speeds available at your address, along with the speed guarantee for Superfast Broadband.
+To find out which broadband plans are available at your address, enter your postcode on Sky’s availability checker.
+You’ll also be a given a personalised estimate of the speeds available at your address, along with your personalised speed guarantee.

 Check Sky Broadband Coverage →